sriharshak27/tracker/README.md

 Use this app to track workout routines and progress.

-Made with Flutter, Firebase, and Hive by Sriharsha Kocherla.
+Made with Flutter and Firebase by Sriharsha Kocherla.